Olical/tuple/README.md

  * *Param* {Object} target A tuple instance or any other array-like object you wish to compare to.
  * *Return* {Boolean} True if the tuples length and values match, false if not.

+### Tuple#valueOf()

+Returns the product of adding all contained values together.
+If you only have numbers within your tuple you will get back all of those numbers added together.
+If you have strings too then you will get a string containing all of the values.

+This function is called automatically when using greater or less than comparisons on tuples.
+So `tuple1 > tuple2` will add all of the containing values together and then compare them.

+ * *Return* {\*} The product of all values contained within the tuple.

 ### Tuple#[n]